SarahA21/WP-HideUpdateReminder/readme.txt

 = 1.3 =

 * Modernised the PHP code in use
-* Changed the action hook to update_core
+* Changed the action hook to update_core for improved multi-site support
 * Formatted code to adhere to WordPress coding standards

 == Support ==